neuronika/neuronika/README.md

 The Rust language allows for an intuitive, light and easy to use interface while achieving incredible performance.
 There's no need for a FFI, everything happens in front of your eyes.

+## Crate Feature Flags

+The following crate feature flags are available.
+They configure the [`ndarray`](https://github.com/rust-ndarray/ndarray) backend.

+* `serde`
+  * Enables serialization support for serde 1.x.

+* `blas`
+  * Enables transparent BLAS support for matrix multiplication.
+Uses `blas-src` for pluggable backend, which needs to be configured separately.
+See [`here`](https://github.com/rust-ndarray/ndarray#how-to-enable-blas-integration) for more informations.

+* `matrixmultiply-threading`
+  * Enables the `threading` feature in the [`matrixmultiply`](https://github.com/bluss/matrixmultiply) package.

+## Project Status

+Neuronika is very young and rapidly evolving, we are continously developing the project and breaking changes are expected during transitions from version to version.
+We adopt the newest stable Rust's features if we need them.